MiloMindbender/UE4VirtualProduction/VPStudio/TelemetryViewer/README.md

 To support more than 8 VivePucks you will need to customize TelemetryGrapher.
 By pressing the disconnect and connect buttons in the lower left corner you can see a screen with the layout of the message I send.
 To make a setup for more than 8 trackers you will need to add more lines to this table, 6 float32's for each additional tracker.
 You will also need to change the layout of the screen so it can display more than 8 sets of graphs.

-In MultipleTrackerTelemetry's "details" set "maximum pucks" to the number of pucks you setup in TelemetryViewer.
+In ActorTransformTelemetry set "maximum pucks" to the number of pucks you setup in TelemetryViewer.
 The value of maximum pucks must match your TelemetryViewer setup.

 ## Custom telemtry